genlayerlabs/genlayer-studio/docs/knowledge/backend.md

 receipt = rpc.call("eth_getTransactionByHash", [result["transaction_hash"]])
 # receipt["status"] == "FINALIZED" means success
 ```

+**Replay protection**: The signature includes the contract nonce (tx count to contract).
+Each upgrade increments the nonce, invalidating old signatures.
+This prevents attackers from replaying old upgrade signatures to force-downgrade contracts.

 **How it works**:
 1. RPC validates auth (admin_key or deployer signature in hosted mode)